justbschafe/photophoresis/README.md

 Physical constants for the relevant environment (e.g. Earth's atmosphere) are defined.
 Mathematica's Standard Atmosphere package (https://reference.wolfram.com/language/StandardAtmosphere/tutorial/StandardAtmosphere.html.en) is used to define atmospheric properties, and those in all other environments are given in the paper's Supplementary Information.

 **DSMC data for a permeable membrane.**
 DSMC data from the numerical model is input.
-This data can be found in the .csv file in this repository.
+This data can be found in the Excel file in this repository.
 Sample data for a porosity of 0.5 is imported.

 **Hybrid force models.**
 The analytical model is defined as stated in the methods of the paper's main text.